49 minute read

 return True

-A topological ordering of a directed graph $ G $ is a total order $ \prec $ on the vertices such that $ a \prec b $ for every edge a → b.
+A topological ordering of a directed graph G is a total order on the vertices such that ab for every edge a → b.
 Less formally, a topological ordering arranges the vertices along a horizontal line so that all edges point from left to right.

 Correctness of the Idea: By Lemma 2, for every edge a → b in a DAG, the finishing time of is a greater than that of b, as there are NO back edges (because DAG has no cycle) and the remaining three classes of edges have this property.